Village Aling The Way To Jiri To Everest Trekking

 Enjoy stunning views of the Ama Dablam and walk through the Sagarmatha National Park; this trekking route offers stunning landscapes and the unique flora and fauna of the Everest region.
 Explore the ancient monasteries in Tengboche.
 This monastery is the biggest in the Khumbu region.
 Throughout the journey, you can see the amazing Everest panorama, including other mountains like Ama Dablam, Nuptse, and Kangtenga.

-Trek to Dingboche, Lobuche and then Everest Base Camp, the ultimate destination of the trek.
+Trek to Dingboche, Lobuche, and then Everest Base Camp, the ultimate destination of the trek.
 Immerse yourself in the breathtaking panoramic views of Everest, Lhotse, and the surrounding Himalayan ranges.
 Early morning hike to Kalapatthar, immersed in the golden sunrise views over the stunning Himalayas, creating memories to last a lifetime.
 Each and every part of the trekking route allows trekkers to enjoy the stunning landscapes of the Everest region.

 This trek not only offers the magnificent views of the Himalayas but also gives a great opportunity to immerse yourself in the unique culture and traditions of the Sherpa people of the Everest region.